GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 Any Federal PKI CA that issues TLS/SSL, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
 This effort requires time, planning, and funding.

 ### 2. How can I determine which of our intranet websites and applications will be impacted, including those used by cross-agency users?
 All Windows-based websites and applications configured with TLS/SSL<!--configured with?--> or that rely on a TLS/SSL certificate (email, Virtual Private Network, digital signature, etc.) issued by a Federal PKI CA that validates to COMMON will be impacted.
-For agencies and mission partners that are cross-certified with the FBCA, external users could also be impacted if COMMON is used instead of your root.<!--"Your" not best.
-Agency root?-->
+For agencies and mission partners that are cross-certified with the FBCA, external users could also be impacted if COMMON is used instead of your root.

 You can run a report on all issued certificates or, if your agency has an agreement with a Federal PKI Shared Service Provider (SSP), you can request that the SSP run the report.